Here’s How To Make Resin Papers Like A Professional

 Step 4: Apply resin to the paper

-Treat the napkin carefully as it can tear.
-Pour some resin on your craft sheet or parchment paper, then using the stir stick, spread out a thin layer approximately the same size as your tissue pieces.
+Pour resin on your craft sheet.
+Then, using the stir stick, spread a thin layer approximately the same size as your tissue pieces.
 Lay the tissue, pretty side down, on top of the resin layer.
 Then, pour more resin on top and carefully spread using the spatula, covering the edges.
-This is an excellent way to have a bit of firmness for die cuts.
-If you want thin resin paper, use a sponge or foam brush to spread the resin, making the paper more pliable.

 peeling resin offStep 5: Flip the paper

-Use the stir stick to peel up part of the paper and turn it over, so the printed side is up.
-Add a little more resin, so the front is nicely covered in a thin, even layer.
-You can already see how translucent it is.
+Use the stir stick to peel up part of the paper and turn it over so the printed side is up.
+Add a little more resin so the front is nicely covered in a thin, even layer.

 Let dry for twenty-four hours.